Law of Laos: Detention centers

-The status of the detention centers is also vague.
 In 1984, Vientiane declared that all reeducation centers had been closed.
 At that time, Amnesty International estimated that 6,000 to 7,000 political prisoners were held in these centers.
-The government acknowledged that there were some former inmates in remote areas but claimed that their confinement was voluntary.
-In the late 1980s, the government closed some of the reeducation centers and released most of the detainees.
+The government acknowledged that there were some former inmates in remote areas and claimed that their confinement was voluntary.
+In the 1980s, the government closed some of the reeducation centers and released most of the detainees.

-In 1989, Laos took steps to reduce the number of political prisoners, many of whom had been held since 1975.
-Several hundred detainees, including many high-ranking officials and officers from the former United States-backed RLG and Royal Lao Army, were released from reeducation centers in the northeastern province of Houaphan.
-Released prisoners reported that hundreds of individuals remained in custody in as many as eight camps, including at least six generals and former high-ranking members of the RLG.
+In 1989, Laos took steps to reduce the number of political prisoners, some of whom had been held since 1975.
+Some hundred detainees, including officials and officers from the former United States-backed RLG and Royal Lao Army, were released from reeducation centers in the northeastern province of Houaphan.
+Released prisoners reported that hundreds of individuals remained in custody in as many as 8 camps, including at least 6 generals and former high-ranking members of the RLG.
 These individuals reportedly performed manual labor such as log cutting, repairing roads, and building irrigation systems.
-In 1993, Amnesty International reported human rights violations in the continued detention of three "prisoners of conscience" detained since 1975 but not sentenced until 1992, as well as those held under restrictions or, according to international standards, the subjects of unfair trials.
+In 1993, Amnesty International reported human rights violations in the continued detention of 3 "prisoners of conscience" detained since 1975 and not sentenced until 1992, and those held under restrictions or, according to international standards, the subjects of unfair trials.

-As of 1993, reports indicated that some high-ranking officials of the RLG and military remained in state custody.
-Those accused of hostility toward the government were subject to arrest and confinement for long periods of time.
-Prison conditions were harsh, and prisoners were routinely denied family visitation and proper medical care.
+As of 1993, reports indicated that some officials of the RLG and military remained in state custody.
+Those accused of hostility toward the government were subject to arrest and confinement.
+Prisoners were sometimes denied family visitation and some form of medical care.